wcountiss/baseballpitch/Readme.txt

 	*player comparison overview -
 	- the ‘Calculating thing’ what is going on with that? it is a Race condition

-Kinetic Chain Timeline
-	*tooltip should have elite metric in it

 Kinetic Chain Strength
 	* compress the height the chart to fit on screen